Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 • Off-ramp endpoint — the centralised exchange deposit address holding the compliance lever.

-• Off-ramps named in Profit Gainer — major centralised venues with compliance desks that accept regulator-grade packets.
+• Off-ramps named in Tradon packets — centralised exchanges that accept regulator-grade compliance filings.

 What is never asked of a claimant: